micronode/bedrock-user-guide/docs/index.md

 Role-based access control (RBAC) allows us to restrict actors to the minimum required permissions, which is commonly referred to as the [principle of least privilege], and is the basis for the architectural blueprints provided by Bedrock.

+### Terraform

+Bedrock is build on top of the functionality provided by [Terraform] and [Terraform Cloud] to facilitate a simple, secure and consistent development and provisioning workflow.